alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 When you reach a step that you don't know how to do, or just don't want to think about right now, call a function *that you haven't written yet*.

 Then later on -- only *after* the parent function is written -- go back and write the faked-out function.

+# Even more loops!

+* JavaScript also has two more, different `for` loops, for use with *objects* and *collections*, which we will discuss later, or which you can read about here:

+  * [An overview of JavaScript iterators ](https://medium.freecodecamp.org/javascript-iterators-17ab32c3cae7) - The difference between for, for…in and for…of loops

 # LAB: More about loops